“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Ranch-grown fresh vegetables were often served as their own course at a formal affair such as this one.
 Mr. Huntington numerous vegetable gardens on the Ranch would have provided plates of fresh French Artichokes, Asparagus, Cauliflower, Salsify (Oyster Plant), & French Green Beans “Haricot verte”, French mushrooms, or Petit Pois (French Garden Baby Peas).

 The Huntingtons often served salad in the French style, (the salad course served after the entrée).
 Waldorf Salad was a Huntington family favorite.
-The popular 1920’s, California Orange & Walnut Salad could have been served.
-It had bits of French Roquefort Cheese on French Lettuces with Tarragon French Vinaigrette would have shown off the San Marino Ranch oranges.
-At Mr. Huntington’s ranch they grew walnuts, many kinds of lettuces, & French tarragon for the salad in his expansive orchards, french vegetables, & herb gardens, with French arugula (Rocket).
+The popular 1920’s salad was California Orange & Walnut Salad could have been served.
+It had bits of French Roquefort Cheese on French Lettuces like nutty Arugula with Tarragon French Vinaigrette would have shown off the San Marino Ranch oranges.
+At Mr. Huntington’s ranch they grew walnuts, many kinds of lettuces, & French tarragon for the salad in his expansive orchards, French vegetables, & herb gardens, with French arugula (Rocket).

-The cheese course was served French-style (after the salad course).
-The imported French cheeses offered to the guests would have been assorted French cheeses.
-Some of the Huntington’s favorite cheeses were French Roquefort, Brie, Camembert, Goat cheese, or Port Salut served with assorted water crackers
+The Cheese course was served French-style (after the salad course).
+The imported French cheeses offered to the Huntington royal guests would have been assorted French cheeses.
+Some of the Huntington’s favorite cheeses were French Roquefort, Brie, Camembert, Goat cheese, or Port Salut served with assorted water crackers, berries like Blackberries, Loganberries and Raspberries & Strawberries & sweet Summer Green Mission & Muscatel Grapes & petit champagne grapes.

 An abundance of San Marino Ranch beautiful berries & summer fruits to enjoy.